 In general, the weight of the network limits the rise time on the cable, while the radius establishes the timing of the slowest signal reflections.

 Slave Device Weight

 The weight that can be supported in a network is limited, and depends on the driver (1-Wire master interface).
 In simple terms, the weight can consist of many slaves on very little cable, or very few slaves on a lot of cable.

 Slave devices (iButtons® and other 1-Wire devices) add equivalent weight to a network.
 Each device adds weight similar to that of a small length of wire, so devices can be rated in terms of their equivalent wire weight.
 Consequently, when a network is designed, the weight of the devices must be considered.
 A slave in iButton form usually contributes more weight than a slave packaged as a soldered-in component. iButtons add a weight of about 1m, and non-iButton slaves add a weight of about 0.5m.
 Consider the implications of this for an example network.
 Connecting 100 iButton devices increases the total network weight by 100m, which in turn, requires the total amount of wire to be reduced by 100m to keep the network functioning.

 Circuit-board traces, connectors, and ESD protection devices also add weight to a network.

 Although weight is influenced by many factors, capacitance is clearly the largest single contributor.
+For example, the weight contribution of Category 5e unshielded twisted pair (UTP) can be related to their capacitance by a factor of about 52pF/m at 1-Wire speeds.
 As a general rule, the weight contribution of ESD circuits and PC-board traces can be related to their capacitance by a factor of about 24pF/m.
 A circuit-board trace or device that exhibits 24pF across the 1-Wire bus will add a weight of about 0.5m.

 1-Wire Network Topologies